Gor Mahia to face Motema Pembe, Bandari tackle KCCA in Cecafa Cup openers | Goal.com

 Gor Mahia to face Motema Pembe, Bandari tackle KCCA in Cecafa Cup openers

-Gor Mahia will face Motema Pembe of DR Congo in the opening match of the Cecafa Kagame Cup on July 8, 2019, at the Umuganda Stadium.
+Gor Mahia will face Motema Pembe of Democratic Republic of Congo in the opening match of the Cecafa Kagame Cup on July 8 at Umuganda Stadium.

-In matchday two of the competition, Gor Mahia will square it out with AS Sports of Djibouti on July 10 while Bandari will tackle Mukura Victory Sports of Rwanda a day before.
+In matchday two of the competition, Gor Mahia will square it out with AS Sports of Djibouti on July 10 while Bandari will tackle Mukura Victory Sports of Rwanda a day earlier.

-The third opponents for the Kenyan Premier League (KPL) champions will be KMKM from Zanzibar on July 14 when the Dockers would have faced the tournament's defending champions Azam FC of Tanzania on July 12.
+The third opponents for the Kenyan Premier League (KPL) champions will be KMKM from Zanzibar on July 14, when the Dockers face the tournament's defending champions Azam FC of Tanzania on July 12.

 The quarter-finals will commence on July 16 and will be played through to July 17 at the venues yet to be confirmed.

-The semi-finals will be played on July 19 and the finals on July 21 with venues for the penultimate and ultimate stages yet to be confirmed too.
+The semi-finals will be played on July 19 and the finals on July 21 with venues for the penultimate and ultimate stages yet to be confirmed as well.

 Group A : Rayon Sports, TP Mazembe, Atlabara, KMC